iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#089] [Breaking] A.R.C. backend system administrator Simon Jackson taken into custody by the Administration Bureau as prime suspect of recent incidents.md

 Crap, he is even more godly now.
 Genius hacker + genius musician

 **Poopytrap**<br>
-Time to binge-hear Æsir music to let off some steam
+Time to binge\-hear Æsir music to let off some steam

 **4nonymous**<br>
 Thank you to the admins for arresting Æsir<br>